HSZemi/mahlowat/README.md

 - Forward to the statistics settings.
 - Enter custom checkpoint IDs for checkpoints as you like.
 Leave a field empty to use the respective default ID.

 **Attention:** With great power comes great responsibility.
-Vote-O-Mat does not verify your checkpoint ID.
-Make sure it does not contain any malicious characters, like `;`, which would interfere with the logging format above.
+Vote-O-Mat does not verify your checkpoint IDs.
+Make sure they do not contain any malicious characters, like `;`, which would interfere with the logging format above.
 You probably also want all IDs to be distinct.

 ### Custom Checkpoint Prefixes

 In theory, the checkpoint prefixes are thought to classify data by the Vote-O-Mat language.
-In practice, you could group Vote-O-Mat instances as you like.
+In practice, you could use them to group Vote-O-Mat instances as you like.

 - Open `setup.html` to create groups.
 - Advance to the statistics settings.